 Step 3: What’s your budget?

 A Disney World trip can be customized to your family’s preferences and budget.
-So, it is important to have a budget in mind because it will guide some of your other decisions.
+So, it is important that when you are planning your first Disney World trip to have a budget in mind because it will guide some of your other decisions.
 Large or small, you can take a Disney trip on almost any size budget.
 It may not be exactly what you want, but you can make it work.
 Also, if you book your trip directly through Disney and stay on property, you can book it with a minimum deposit of $200.
 You can then make payments on your trip until 45 days prior to your check-in.

 Step 4: Stay on or off property?

-The next important decision to make is whether to stay on or off property.
+The next important decision to make in planning your first Disney World trip is whether to stay on or off property.
 Staying at a Disney hotel is more expensive than staying off property.
 So, if you are on a tight budget, off property may be the best option for you.
 However, if you can afford it, even if it means shortening the length of your trip, I would recommend staying on property if you can make it work in your budget.
 In short, staying on property is worth the extra money.

 Step 5: Where to stay?

-If you decided to stay on property, you next need to pick a hotel.
+If you decided to stay on property, your next step is to pick a hotel.
 There are three price levels of hotels at Disney: value, moderate, and deluxe.
 All of the Disney hotels are highly themed and have great pools.
-After deciding which price range fits your budget, then pick one based on which theme speaks to you most.
+After deciding which price range fits your budget, pick a hotel based on which theme speaks to you most.
 Each hotel has a few different room categories, depending on view.
 So, this will give you some wiggle room within your budget.

 For your first trip, don’t worry much about location.
 They are all close to the action, and they all use Disney transportation to access the parks.